Hhbecker/ConsiderateBlueWhale/README.md

 # ConsiderateBlueWhale
-A Django web application that tracks the bpm of uploaded audio files.

-This project marks my introduction to python backend development in general and to Django specifically.
+This project marks my introduction to python backend development in general and to the Django framework specifically.
 My original goal was to create a RESTful api for storing music files but I decided to add a simple frontend and integrate that into the backend instead of creating a separate API and frontend.
 I learned a lot more about web development during this project which makes it a smashing success.

 ### What is Django?
 Django is a python based web framework that can be used for many different kinds of web applications.
 Django (without any additional libraries) can be used to create REST compliant APIs.
 Django REST Framework is a popular library you install on top of Django that makes creating APIs that comply with RESTful rules much easier.